- 55% internal, as shown below;

 commercial company, you must complete tasks and solve problems as presented by

-To understand some of the latest developments in the field of Database research and to develop: critical thinking and logical, structured, coherent writing.
+To understand some of the latest developments in the field of database research and to develop skills in critical thinking and logical, structured, coherent writing.

 You must choose one of the following topics for your project.

 - Gorilla: A Fast, Scalable, In-Memory Time Series Database (Facebook)

 - Trinity: A distributed graph engine on a memory cloud (Microsoft)

 Your assignment for this project involves researching one of the above topics in more detail.
 You will need to perform the following tasks: